oyeBilly/esp32_ceedling_hello_world/README.md

 6. Took out the esp_flash.h and everything for esp_chip_info.h works.
 Need to include mock_esp_chip_info.h in test though

 7. Trying to add back esp_flash.h support. esp_flash.h has too many dependencies.
 Rather than refactor part of the esp_idf though we can just make a stub in /test/support with only the functions we care about.

+8. Parts of hello world are still commented out.
+I could try getting freeRTOS includes to work OR I could just add the needed fuctions to a stub in test/support again.
+I'm too lazy to do either one right now but I think this repo effectively demonstrates adding new code to esp-idf projects and testing alongside existing esp-idf code.
+These esp-idf examples aren't really written to be good modular unit-testable code though, definitely read up on some TDD tutorials for how to do that.